Birendranath Sasmal: Legacy and influence

 Sasmal was an ardent follower of Mahatma Gandhi and had unflinching faith in Non-Violent movement.
 He thought, "Violence begets violence".
 Sasmal used to say, "For whom shall I live if not for the people?".
 He was given the honorific sobriquet "Uncrowned king" of Medinipur by Acharya Prafulla Chandra Ray.
-He had bitter experience in politics of Calcutta, but he was loved in Kanthi and Tamluk.
-A road in South Kolkata (Deshparan Sasmal Road) is named after him.
-Deshapran community development block in Kanthi subdivision is named after Sasmal.
-Deshapran Mahavidyalaya, a college under Vidyasagar University has been named after him.
-Also, a railway station near Bajkul has been established in his name.
-Schools, Clubs, Organisations and streets that bear his name indicate his permanent seat in the heart of people.
+He had bitter experience in the politics of Calcutta, but he was loved in Kanthi and Tamluk.
+A road in Tollygunge in South Kolkata (Deshparan Sasmal Road) is named after him in 1957.
+The Deshapran community development block in Kanthi subdivision is named after Sasmal.
+Deshapran Mahavidyalaya, a college under Vidyasagar University, has been named after him.
+Also, the Deshapran railway station near Bajkul has been established in his name.
+Schools, clubs, organisations and streets that bear his name indicate his permanent seat in the heart of people.